 (Optional) In Central, you can click Projects on the left side to open the Projects page.
 The uploaded project should be shown in the grid.
 If it isn’t, click to refresh the page.

-(see Dual-Bound Projects), be sure you check in the project to your third-party source control provider after you bind to Central.
-This will ensure that other users who import the project from source control have the most recent version of the project file (i.e., the one with the Central ID).
-The Central ID is necessary for Central to recognize that each user's local copy of the project is linked to the copy in Central.
+(see Dual-Bound Projects), be sure you check in or push the project files to your third-party source control provider after you bind to Central.
+This will ensure that other users who import the project from source control have the most recent version of the project.

 Note When you bind a project to